eirshy/Eirshy.PB/Eirshy.PB.PressXToJson/README.md

   * When init finishes, confirm all that we touch loaded
   * Guarantees syntax errors are found immediately
   * Can clean up all of our data right after as we done
+* Partial ownership of types for logging
+  * InfoVerbose dumping deserialized round-trips is useful
+  * With even just 2 json mods, not so much.
+  * Should try to detect which mods modified a given file and log under that mod if it's only that one.
+  * Maybe also make Orphan look at all levels that modified a file and take the most permissive if there's more than one?
 * Real reference docs
 * Proper schema definitions for our internals
 * Schema "generator" for game classes.